cossio/StatPhysCompX/README.md

 # Contents

-Codes in Julia:
+Pluto notebooks in Julia:

-- Simulations of the 2D Ising model with the Metropolis algorithm
+- Simulations of the 2D Ising model with the Metropolis algorithm: https://github.com/cossio/StatPhysCompX/blob/main/pluto/Ising-Metropolis.jl.
+- Conserved order-parameter Ising model with the Kawasaki algorithm: https://github.com/cossio/PHY433.jl/blob/main/pluto/COP.jl.

+Other resources in Julia:

 - More simulations of the 2D Ising model, with the cluster Wolff algorithm: https://github.com/cossio/IsingModels.jl.
-- Conserved order-parameter Ising model with the Kawasaki algorithm: https://github.com/cossio/PHY433.jl/blob/main/pluto/COP.jl.